Results of the Work – 9/13/18

 Bob

-So thanks for your prayers for the ministry and yesterday for evangelism and today if you have a moment.
-God lead me to another who needed to hear.
+So thanks for your prayers or the ministry and for evangelism today if you had a chance, God truly blessed.

 In Him,